marramtommot/Getting-and-Cleaning-Data-Course-Project/README.md

 ### Data set

-*Subject*: the id of the volunteer that performed the activities wearing a smartphone on waist (1-30).
+**Subject**: the id of the volunteer that performed the activities wearing a smartphone on waist (1-30).

-*Activity*: the activity the subject performed (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
+**Activity**: the activity the subject performed (values: 1-6; labels: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).

-The other variables are the average of values that come from the signals:
+The other variables are the average of values (within a range -1, 1) representing the acquired smartphone signals.
+Their names are descriptive:

 * '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions;